DigitalArcPlatform/documentation/docs/postEvent/transcription/transcription.md

 ### How to Transcribe an Audio File

 This covers the best practices for transcribing an audio file manually.
-This is a tedious and time-consuming process, so do not be detoured by the process.
+This is a tedious and time-consuming process, so do not be deterred by the process.

 Here are some notes for best practices: